17 - 30 May

 Sascha Goslin - Supporting Norfolk's Black & POC Artists

 Sascha is a freelance producer who focuses on actively empowering and enabling others, researching and creating resources for others and aiming to increase access and inclusion and impacting positive change.
 Her project will be a supportive network which will connect Black and POC artists and creatives with venues, programmers and organisations locally, increasing inclusion and representation in Norfolk.
-The network will provide creative people with the opportunity to meet others, collaborate, share resources and discuss what the community needs to grow and thrive.
+The network now provides creative people with the opportunity to meet others, collaborate, share resources and discuss what the community needs to grow and thrive.

 Read more about the project so far in Sascha’s latest blog post here.